SeungKang/blaj/README.md

 ## Configuration File Example: Mirror's Edge

-Configuration file examples can be found in the [examples directory](https://github.com/SeungKang/blaj/tree/main/examples).
+More configuration file examples can be found in the [examples directory](https://github.com/SeungKang/blaj/tree/main/examples).

 ```ini